decentraland/adr/content/ADR-189-social-service-M2.md

 There are two main approaches:

-### Websocket / Long polling
+### WebSocket / Long polling

 WebSocket inherently comes with the benefit of establishing a bidirectional connection, enabling more features for the future (i.e. presence).
 Another big plus of using WebSocket is that the client can leverage protobuf and RPC for communication between the server and the client.
-On the other hand, Websocket + RPC implies that the Social server will need to be the first implementation of RPC-rust which is not yet a production-tested product.
+On the other hand, WebSocket + RPC implies that the Social server will need to be the first implementation of Rust-RPC which is not yet a production-tested product.

 ### Server-Sent Event (SSE)